 Make sure not to drop your portable charger.
 It contains fragile components and a circuit board that can be easily damaged, thus affecting its battery life.

-Finally, the type of battery used to build the portable charger is another factor that determines long-term power loss.
-Ther are basically two different types of batteries in power banks Lithium-ion (Li-ion) and Lithium-Polymer (Li-Po).
+The type of battery used to build the portable charger is another factor that determines long-term power loss.
+There are basically two different types of batteries in power banks Lithium-ion (Li-ion) and Lithium-Polymer (Li-Po).
 Li-ion batteries are more common when it comes to power banks and they can hold their charge for longer, even when not in use.
 They can provide more energy, resulting in a quicker charge.
-So if you want to get a portable charger that holds it’s power for the longest amount of time when not used, then make sure it has a Li-ion battery.
+So if you want to get a portable charger that holds its power for the longest amount of time when not used, then make sure it has a Li-ion battery.
+But overall, the differences between the two battery types are quite nuanced, and the specific performance will depend on the quality of the battery and how it’s used.

 Ways to prevent power bank battery loss